digihunch/korthweb/README.md

 ```sh
 kubectl -n orthweb get secret orthweb-secret -o jsonpath='{.data.ca\.crt}' | base64 --decode > ca.crt
 ```
-For BYO certificates or integration with existing PKI workflow, you need to customize this deployment, or contact [Digi Hunch](https://www.digihunch.com/) for professional services.
+In production, you may bring your own certificates or integration with existing PKI workflow.

+For deployment customization, you may contact [Digi Hunch](https://www.digihunch.com/) for professional services.